 A sequel, entitled Orwell: Ignorance is Strength, was announced in August 2017.[2]

+On the same day as the Freedom Plaza bombing, Captain Oleg Bakay of the Parges Army receives a threatening phone call on a confidential phone and subsequently disappears.
+The player is tasked by Advisor Ampleford with finding Bakay.
 The player explores the relationship between Bakay and the caller, Raban Vhart of the anti-government People's Voice blog - Both being from the neighboring country of Parges, Vhart being the principal of the school which Bakay's daughter attended, and the school being destroyed in an attack in 2007.
 It is also discovered that Bakay is a turned asset covertly working for the Nation, and that he disappeared because his cover was blown.
+Eventually, Bakay is found hiding in a reinforced cellar below the destroyed school.
+Depending on the information provided by the player, a team sent by Ampleford either apprehends Bakay or executes him as a traitor.
+Regardless of the outcome, Vhart uses footage from cameras in the cellar to show the team's actions, blaming the school attack on Bakay and inciting his followers to protest. | ||

+Emboldened by the response to the previous day's events, Raban discussed with his wife Karen & brother Ilya that he intends to send a public provocation for Parges's President Kassart.
+Ampleford tasks the player with stopping the provocation, using Raban's relations with the two as a weapon against him.
 The player explores the lives of both and finds suspicious activity from both, including Ilya being accused for a missing pharmaceutical shipment and Karen quietly providing counselling to Nina Maternova.
 Depending on what the player uploads, either can be arrested (or depending on the player's actions in Keeping An Eye on You, Karen can be injured in the Circle Mall bombing).
 Alternatively, if both suspicion are accounted for, the player can instead discover that Ilya & Karen are having an affair with one another, both alienated by Raban's increasingly extreme behavior.
+Whatever scandal the player finds is leaked anonymously on social media.
+Depending on how long the player takes, the resulting coverage either diminishes the impact of Raban's provocation or forces him not to publish it altogether. | ||

-The player is introduced in this chapter to the final tool on the bar, as the player looks for information to create narratives to combat a series of articles released during the day, by literally hijacking public discourse in an attempt to discredit Raban's credibility and reach.
+The player is introduced in this chapter to the final tool on the bar, as the player looks for information to create narratives to combat a series of articles released during the day, by literally hijacking public discourse in an attempt to discredit Raban's credibility and reach. |

 Reception[edit]